Gales Point

 We drove back through the village feeling a little deflated and stopped at Yvette's, where we had earlier found out about her tents and bought ice-cold water.
 Yvette is a wiry little Caribbean lady with dreadlock hair that is wild!
 She is full of advice and happy to talk.
 She rushed off to put on her best hat before she would let me take a picture.

-she'd take us to one of the b&b's.
+Anyway, we started to ask her where we could stay and she said she'd take us to one of the b&b's.
 It ended up that John Moore, who works at the Manatee, brought us down to Mr. and Mrs. Perez, who are part of the co-op.

+Mrs. Perez, Elaine, is charming and said of course we could stay.
 She rushed around to put clean sheets on the beds and get things cleaned up for us.

 Picture this.